 As clinical research into the therapeutic value of cannabinoids has proliferated so too has investigators' understanding of cannabis' remarkable capacity to combat disease.
-Whereas researchers in the 1970s, 80s, and 90s primarily assessed cannabis' ability to temporarily alleviate various disease symptoms -- such as the nausea associated with cancer chemotherapy -- scientists today are exploring the potential role of cannabinoids to modify disease.
+Whereas researchers in the 1970s, 80s, and 90s primarily assessed marijuana’s ability to temporarily alleviate various disease symptoms -- such as the nausea associated with cancer chemotherapy -- scientists today are exploring the potential role of cannabinoids to modulate disease.

 Investigators are also studying the anti-cancer activities of cannabis, as a growing body of preclinical data concludes that cannabinoids can reduce the spread of specific cancer cells via apoptosis (programmed cell death) and by the inhibition of angiogenesis (the formation of new blood vessels).

-Cannabinoids possess a remarkable safety record, particularly when compared to other therapeutically active substances, particularly prescription drugs.
+Cannabinoids possess a remarkable safety record, particularly when compared to conventional prescription drugs.
 Most significantly, the consumption of marijuana -- regardless of quantity or potency -- cannot induce a fatal overdose.
-According to a 1995 review prepared for the World Health Organization, "There are no recorded cases of overdose fatalities attributed to cannabis, and the estimated lethal dose for humans extrapolated from animal studies is so high that it cannot be achieved by ... users."
+States a World Health Organization review paper, "There are no recorded cases of overdose fatalities attributed to cannabis, and the estimated lethal dose for humans extrapolated from animal studies is so high that it cannot be achieved by ... users."

-In 2008, investigators at McGill University Health Centre and McGill University in Montreal and the University of British Columbia in Vancouver reviewed 23 clinical investigations of medical cannabinoid drugs (typically oral THC or liquid cannabis extracts) and eight observational studies conducted between 1966 and 2007.
-Investigators "did not find a higher incidence rate of serious adverse events associated with medical cannabinoid use" compared to non-using controls over these four decades.
+The use of cannabis for therapeutic purposes is also rarely associated with significant adverse side effects.
+A prominent review of clinical trial data "did not find a higher incidence rate of serious adverse events associated with medical cannabinoid use" compared to non-using controls over a four decade period.
 A more recent review of the relevant literature concludes that among the average adult user, the health risks associated with marijuana "are no more likely to be dangerous" than many other behaviors or activities, including the consumption of acetaminophen (the pain relieving ingredient in Tylenol).